BartMassey/dms/NOTES.md

 * Really hard to debug this kind of code.
 Use lots of unit tests.

+* Write auxiliary tools to help.
+Maybe even in Python!

+* Runtimes are ridiculous.
+Use a small example to debug and measure performance.
+I didn't this time.
+I'm dumb.

 * Profiling can help speed things up.
 Use a profiler.

 * Early pruning is essential.